sanderk92/kotlin-document-validator/README.md

     }
 ```

-<sup>*Returns the first error that occurred and skips evaluation of remaining predicates<sup>
+<sup>*Returns the first error that occurs and skips evaluation of remaining predicates.<sup>

 ## Validation definition